 Another thing to remember is to wear a hat or other head covering, we lose around 7-10% of our body heat through our head so keeping it covered will go a long way to keeping you warm when sleeping out.

 Light pollution is one thing that can really determine how many stars you are able to see with the naked eye.
-From a city, you may only see about 100 stars when you look up to the night sky.
+From any city, you may only see about 100 stars when you look up to the night sky.
 But if you were to get away from all the bright lights you will easily see 1000’s stars and even our own galaxy, The Milky Way which stretches across our night skies.
 I loved seeing the Milky Way for the first time, I was in such awe of this natural galactical sight, so many people miss out on seeing this due to light pollution and/or not taking the time to plan and stay up to see it.

 Light pollution comes in many forms.
-Street lights, lights from cars, office buildings, houses, shops and any other place that may have lights.
-The further away from this, you can get the better you are really going to get to see the night sky in all its glory.
+Street lights, lights from cars, office buildings, houses, shops and any other buildings or towers that may have lights.
+The further away from these areas, you can get the better, you are really going to get to see the night sky in all its glory.

 We are really lucky here in the UK that we have many places we are able to go where light pollution is minimal.
 These are called Dark Sky Areas or Parks.
-These are areas which are recognised by the International Dark-Sky Association.
+These are areas that are recognised by the International Dark-Sky Association.
 They are so recognised as they have large areas of low light pollution and are easily accessible to people.
 I will list some Dark Sky Parks at the end of this post.